 Categories provide an alternative way of organizing objects, and therefore an alternative way for users to navigate to them.
 For example, you could organize your content into departmental folders, and then use categories to create an alternate filing system that divides content according to different roles in your organization, such as managers or VPS.

 This organizational model allows you to set security on groups of documents based on department or job role.
 There are two types of categories: corporate and personal.
-Corporate categories are created and administrated by administers with the appropriate rights, and are only visible to groups and users who have the rights to view them; personal categories are created by individual users and are only visible to themselves.
+Corporate categories are created and administrated by administrators with the appropriate rights, and are only visible to groups and users who have the rights to view them; personal categories are created by individual users and are only visible to themselves.

 There are two types of categories: